Formylmethanofuran dehydrogenase: Discovery and biological occurrence

 Formylmethanofuran (formyl-MFR) dehydrogenase is found in methanogenic archaea which are capable of synthesizing methane using substrates such as carbon dioxide, formate, methanol, methylamines, and acetate.

 In 1967, a reliable technique for the mass culture of hydrogen and carbon dioxide was developed for methanogens.
-It became obvious coenzymes are involved in biochemistry of methanogens as kilogram scale of cell was developed and utilized for biochemical studies.
+As kilogram scale of cell was developed and utilized for biochemical studies, it became obvious that coenzymes are involved in biochemistry of methanogens.
 Methanobacterium thermoautotrophicums reduction of carbon dioxide (CO_{2}) with hydrogen is the most studied system.'

 Methanobacterium thermoautotrophicum's metabolism involves almost all of the reactions in methanogenesis.'
-Molybdenum and tungsten containing formyl-MFR was isolated from M. thermoautotrophicum when they purified proteins from soluble cofactors-depleted cell extracts.'
-It was not known to have existed prior to the experiment.'
+Molybdenum and tungsten containing formyl-MFR was isolated from M. thermoautotrophicum when proteins were purified from soluble cofactors-depleted cell extracts.'
+It was not known to have existed prior to this experiment.'
 MFR was required to generate methane from CO_{2} insoluble cofactors-depleted cell extracts.'
 Formyl-MFR dehydrogenase was also isolated from Methanosarcina barkeri and Archaeoglobus fulgidus cell extracts.
 Molybdenum-containing formyl-MFR dehydrogenase was isolated from Methanothermobacter wolfeii.